mentor-pranaya/-circuit-guard-PCB-defect-detection-and-application/README.md

 ✨ Conclusion

 This project demonstrates the use of AI + Computer Vision for automated PCB defect detection.
-It reduces manual inspection time, increases accuracy, and provides a scalable solution for electronics manufacturing quality control.
+It reduces manual inspection time, increases accuracy, and provides a scalable solution for electronics manufacturing quality control